bhebert/TheZeroBetaRate/README.md

         d) run MonetaryShock.m

         		i) this will run very quickly.
-		ii) This will generate at Matlab warning about renaming column headers that can be ignored.
+		ii) This will generate Matlab warnings about renaming column headers and extra legend entries that can be ignored.

 	e) run EquityAnalysis.m